Southern Alberta Cubing 2025

 The base registration fee for this competition is $35 (Canadian Dollar).

-On the spot registrations will be accepted with a base registration fee of $40 (Canadian Dollar).
+On the spot registrations will be accepted if there are remaining spots available, with a base registration fee of $40 (Canadian Dollar).

 Any spectator can attend for free.